HornPenguin/Booklet/documents/features/imposition.rst

 Imposition
 ==================

+.. _imposition:

+Calculating layout and case of signature is not an easy task.
+It is a research topic in computational geometric field.
+However, for standard page numbers, 4, 8, 16, ...
+32, 64,
+their layouts have been well known in printing area.

 The imposition is locating works of pages to paper and the result of them.
 Unless you bining book in old Asia style (their method can use single paper as a basic signature),